This study presents the writer's personal opinion and interpretation.

 When one does not die

 "What I am saying, dear brothers and sisters, is that our physical bodies cannot inherit the Kingdom of God.
 These dying bodies cannot inherit what will last forever.
 But let me reveal to you a wonderful secret.
 We will not all die, but we will all be transformed!
 It will happen in a moment, in the blink of an eye, when the last trumpet is blown.
 For when the trumpet sounds, those who have died will be raised to live forever imperishable.

 "And we who are living will also be transformed.
 For our dying bodies must be transformed into bodies that will never die; our mortal bodies must be transformed into immortal bodies.
 Then, when our dying bodies have been transformed into bodies that will never die, this Scripture will be fulfilled: 'Death is swallowed up in victory'" (1 Corinthians 15:50-55).

-The souls of those in Christ grow into the likeness and nature of God, their Father - love, faithful, merciful, truthful and peaceful.
-The souls of the dead in Christ are in Heaven with Christ while the souls of the living in Christ are still in their body.
+The souls of the living who are in Christ are growing into the likeness and nature of God, their Father - love, faithful, merciful, truthful and peaceful.
+The souls of the dead in Christ are in Heaven with Christ.
 Both are waiting the return of Christ and the 2nd Coming.

-The souls of those not in Christ are developing into the likeness of the Devil, their father - liars, murders, rebellious, God haters, lovers of self and the sexually immoral.
-Their souls remain in the torment side of Hades awaiting the 2nd Coming of Christ and Judgment.
+The souls of the living not in Christ are developing into the likeness of the Devil, their father - liars, murders, rebellious, God haters, lovers of self and the sexually immoral.
+The souls of the dead wicked and rebellious remain in the torment side of Hades awaiting the 2nd Coming of Christ and Judgment.

 "And do not fear those who kill the body but cannot kill the soul.
 Rather fear him who can destroy both soul and body in hell" [(geénnee), the abode of Satan not hades (aidos) the abode of departed souls]" (Matthew 10:28).